1908 Boston Red Sox season

 The 1908 Boston Red Sox season was the eighth season for the Major League Baseball franchise previously known as the Boston Americans.
 The Red Sox finished fifth in the American League (AL) with a record of 75 wins and 79 losses, 15 1/2 games behind the Detroit Tigers.
 The team played its home games at Huntington Avenue Grounds.

+Offseason

+On December 18, 1907, Boston Americans owner, John I. Taylor, seeing that the Boston Nationals had dropped wearing red and instead wore white for the 1907 season, chose to dress his team in red uniform for the 1908 season, further deciding to name his team the Red Sox.